xtdb/xtdb/docs/retention.md

-Compacting the log is intimately related to building the indexes, as it's only in the realised indexes that one can get the correct bitemporal visibility needed to compact the data.
+Compacting the log is intimately related to building the indexes, as it's only in the realised indexes that one can get the correct bitemporal visibility needed to compact the data as of a certain point in time.

 ### Immutable Log Replay